kshedden/case_studies/stats504/syllabus.md

   large and complex data sets

-* Building knowledge about several applied research areas where data-driven investigation plays a major role
+* Building knowledge about several applied research areas where data collection and analysis plays a major role

 ## Expectations for student writing